 Applying to immigrate to Canada as a Provincial Nominee is a two-stage process.
 Applications are first submitted to immigration authorities in the intended destination province, and once applicants are nominated their applications must be submitted to federal immigration authorities.

 There are many ways to immigrate to Canada as a Provincial Nominee, and each category has its own process for immigration.
-The following is a general overview of the Canadian Immigration Process for Provincial Nomination Programs.
+The following is a general overview of the Canadian immigration process for Provincial Nominee Programs.

-- Original, correctly completed, signed provincial nomination forms
+- An original, correctly completed, signed provincial nomination forms;

-- If you are applying under the US Visa Holder's category of the Alberta Immigrant Nominee Program (AINP), copies of your H1-B petition and legal status documents are required
+- If you are applying under the US Visa Holder's category of the Alberta Immigrant Nominee Program (AINP), copies of your H1-B petition and legal status documents are required; and

 - Photocopies of completed, signed Canadian Immigration Visa application forms.